Student-centric advice and objective recommendations

 Shorter class periods

 Although class periods will certainly vary by the specific university and class, courses taken in the semester system tend to be shorter than those in the quarter system.
 While semester system classes will typically take around 50-75 minutes per section, those in a quarter system may take between 90-120 minutes.
-Having shorter classes will not only help students make room for extracurriculars and other classes, but will also help maintain students’ attention spans during lectures (which have been shown to decline greatly after 10-15 minutes!).
+Having shorter classes will not only help students make room for extracurriculars and other classes, but will also help maintain students’ attention spans during lectures.

 More time to get to know professors